Start with ticket access, ID, bag rules, phone data and arrival timing before matchday.

 FAQ

-What should international fans check first?
+What should international fans bring on World Cup matchday?

-Should matchday checklists include sponsor links?
+Should matchday checklists include paid links?

-Last checked: 13 May 2026.
+Last checked: 2 June 2026.